What do you need to know about death announcements?

 - Provide information on the funeral arrangements and location.

 - Optionally, mention donation information.

 How to Say That Someone Has Died

-For many people, this is the most difficult part to write.
+For many people, the death announcement wording is the hardest part.
 It’s best to simply say that the person has died, or passed away.

 Here are some words and phrases you can use:

 - Passed away